Sosua, Dominican Republic

 After being the top for several decades, the new destinations on the East of the island gradually took away most of its customers, and a lack of cohesiveness from the local hotel associations left the town to its own devices.
 By 2007 the town visitors dwindled, and it took about 9 years to get back to its feet.

-By 2016 the town and the province of Puerto Plata were looking much better due to big investments such as the Carnival Cruises Port, Ocean World, and many large scale resort, tour and real estate investments.
+By 2016 the town and the province of Puerto Plata were looking much better due to big investments such as the Carnival Cruises Amber Cove Port, Ocean World, and many large scale resort, tour and real estate investments.
 2018, Sosua looks more like a big residential area due to the shift from all-inclusive hotels into the more exclusive villa rental lodging model, with their own private swimming pool, kitchen, and even chef and driver.
 Sailing and sports fishing took off in Sosua as well, with new yachts added to the tour catalog.
+The second cruise ship port that opened in Puerto Plata (Taino Bay) also brings business to local tour operators.